zenkavi/NovelVsRepeated/fmri/preprocessing/01_bidsify/pilotToBidsNotes.md

 - This dataset is collected on a Phillips scanner
 - Bidsifying it will be different/trickier than anything I have worked with before (GE, Siemens)
-- Some helpful posts.
+- Some helpful posts on how to bidsify.
 They both include external links on more general info on how to deal with Phillips scanner data too
   - https://neurostars.org/t/converting-philips-fieldmaps-to-bids-and-finding-echo-time-1-and-echo-time-2/17592/4
   - https://neurostars.org/t/deriving-slice-timing-order-from-philips-par-rec-and-console-information/17688
+  - UPDATE: As per Todd's recommendation, I will not use fieldmaps for sdc due to the unclarities in total readout time

 # Strategy